Ukrainian Auxiliary Police: Persecution of Poles

 Defining nationality of Ukrainian policemen using present-day classifications is problematic, because in German-occupied eastern Poland (see: District of Galicia) there was no perception of de jure Ukrainian independent statehood.
 Some Ukrainian Hilfspolizei who harbored a pathological hatred for Poles and Jews – resulting in acts of mass murder – remained formally and legally Polish from the time before the invasion until much later.
 Thirty years after the war ended, one former Ukrainian policeman, Jan Masłowski (a.k.a.
 Iwan Maslij), was recognized in Rakłowice near Wrocław by Polish survivors of massacres committed by Ukrainische Hilfspolizei in the towns of Szczepiatyn, Dyniska, Tarnoszyn, Niemstów, and Korczów.
 He was sentenced to death in Poland in 1978.
 After being denied clemency, Maslij was hanged at Mokotów Prison on 20 August 1979.

 On 13 November 1942, members of the Ukrainische Hilfspolizei robbed and executed 32 Poles and 1 Jew in the village of Obórki (pl), located in prewar Wołyń Voivodeship.
 After the crime the village was burned down.
 On 16 December 1942, the Ukrainian policemen, led by Germans, killed 360 Poles in Jezierce (former powiat Rivne).

 In Lviv, in late February and March 1944, the Ukrainische Hilfspolizei arrested a number of young men of Polish nationality.
 Many of them were later found dead and their Identity documents stolen.
 The Government Delegation for Poland started negotiations with the OUN-B. When they failed, Kedyw began an action called "Nieszpory" (Vespers) where 11 policemen were shot in retaliation and the murders of young Poles in Lviv stopped.

 Role in the Ukrainian Insurgent Army formation

 For many who joined the police force, enlistment served as an opportunity to receive military training and direct access to weapons.
-Bandera's OUN leadership on 20 March 1943 issued secret instructions ordering their members who had joined the German auxiliary police to desert with their weapons and join with the military detachment of OUN (SD) units in Volyn.
+Bandera's OUN leadership on 20 March 1943 issued secret instructions ordering their members who had joined the German auxiliary police to desert with their weapons and join with the military detachment of OUN (B) units in Volyn.
 The number of trained and armed policemen who in spring 1943 joined the ranks of the future Ukrainian Insurgent Army were estimated to be 10,000.
 This process in some places involved engaging in armed conflict with German forces as they tried to prevent desertion.